Letter of Recommendation can make or break your application. Make sure your LOR doesn't become your letter of rejection.

 Get effective recommendation letters to enhance your admission or job application today.
 Here's a guide to help you navigate through treacherous LOR writing.

-What is a LOR
+What is a LOR?

-A Letter of Recommendation is a document prearranged by your Professor, Project Guide, or Reporting Manager attached with your application.
+A Letter of Recommendation is a pre-arranged document by your Professor, Project Guide, or Reporting Manager attached with your application.
 A Letter of Recommendation is written by somebody reliable, with whom you have worked before.
 It supports your knowledge, abilities, expertise, and accomplishments.

 A good recommendation should be honest, accurate, and complete.
 And hence to some degree, those providing recommendations are placed in a dilemma.
 The stress of writing one is candid!